 Fillers are usually injected by a plastic surgeon trained in the proper techniques and who is highly aware of the facial anatomy, although other medical professionals can also perform them.

-Hyaluronic acid fillers can improve skin appearance and make the skin look smooth.
+Hyaluronic acid fillers can and make the skin look smooth.
 They can also reduce wrinkles, tighten the face, and eliminate crowfeet.
 The most common concerns people come to New Image Plastic Surgery for are:

 The injection process for dermal fillers is highly similar to that of Botox, except the active ingredient is typically a slightly thicker gel.
 There’s no downtime required after dermal filler injections, and common side effects like redness and swelling will dissipate in under a week.